carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 3: Importance of Metadata
 >
->  Which other data could you recommend Chepiche to add in their data and what did you think is the relevance of this information?
+> Which other data could you recommend Chepiche to add in their data and what did you think is the relevance of > > this information?
 >
 >> ## Solution
 >> Metadata will depend on the type of the experiment but some examples are: temperature, sampling methodology, date, place (country, state, region, city, etc.).
+>> > {: .solution}
+{: .challenge}

+>> ## Metadata Summary
->>In summary Metadata (data about data) is important because it helps name your samples in a way that makes sense for you now and in the future for other people.
+>> Metadata (data about data) is important because it helps name your samples in a way that makes sense for you now and in the future for other people.
 Also when you start to analyze your results that data gives you relevant information.
->>
->>
 > {: .solution}
 {: .challenge}

 Note that throughout the lesson we will use the first four characters of the file names (alias) to identify the data files corresponding to a sample.